nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ----------
 ### Completing an Appointment : `complete`

 Completes an appointment with clients.
-User can input an entry index to complete an appointment with a specific client.
+User can input an index to complete an appointment with a specific client.
 User can also input a specific date to complete all appointments with the matching date.

-Format: `complete [ENTRY_INDEX] [d/APPOINTMENT_DATE]`
+Format: `complete [INDEX] [d/APPOINTMENT_DATE]`

 - Completes appointment with the person at the specified INDEX.
 The index refers to the index number shown in the displayed person list.
-- **Either an entry index or appointment date must be provided** for command to execute.
+- **Either an index or appointment date must be provided** for command to execute.

 Examples:
 - `complete 1`